mikedevelops/navigator.js/README.md

 #Navigator.js

+*A front end package to power in-page navigation*

 ##Introduction

 Navigator is a light weight navigation plugin for in-page navigation links.
 Navigator maps element IDs provided in the plugin configuration to corrosponding anchor links.